Video Transcript

 When You May Want to Purchase an Annuity

-Annuities can provide features such as principal protection and a lifetime stream of income.
-If you want the guarantees available from an insurance company, it may make sense to use an annuity.
-However, note that an annuity guarantee is not a guarantee of investment performance; rather, it's a guaranteed amount of income you'll receive when the annuity enters the payout phase.
-The guarantee is made by the insurer and is based on its claims-paying ability.
+An annuity can offer principal protection and a lifetime income stream.
+If you want guarantees backed by an insurance company, an annuity may be worth considering.
+However, keep in mind that an annuity guarantee is not a guarantee of investment performance; rather, it guarantees a set amount of income during the payout phase.
+The guarantee backed by the insurer's claims-paying ability.

 The Bottom Line